gtonks/uncertainty-dodgeball/README.md

 ### Clever
 This player knows the fraction of players on the other team that have balls.
 When more than half of them do, he dodges.
 He functions like a Thrower the rest of the time.

+### Aggressive
+Aggressive players are very similar to the thrower in that they play more offensively.
+However, instead of always throwing, they will choose to throw 75% of the time and will choose to dodge 25% of the time.

+### Evasive
+Evasive players tend to play it a bit more on the safe side, trying to avoid more than they throw.
+Evasive players will choose to dodge 65% of the time, and throw 35% of the time.